 The internet is a virtual goldmine of information, and just like a real goldmine, you have to dig through a lot of useless rock before you get to the good stuff.
 The trouble is that on the internet, there's often no way to ask about digital marketing and know that the response you get is factual because anyone can respond.
-Is it a real review of a cable cutter and a fluff piece done by the company, or to tell apart one person's fabrications from real facts on history.
+Is it a real review or a fluff piece done by the company, or to tell apart one person's fabrications from real facts on history.
 The only surefire way to know you're getting the real information is to consult an edited encyclopedia.

 However, on the internet, even edited encyclopedias are tricky to find.
 The current trend online is toward wikipedias or wikis, which are a type of encyclopedia that any user can edit.
-As you might guess from this description, this leaves them open to advertising for cable sheaves, misconceptions, and blatant fabrications.
+As you might guess from this description, this leaves them open to advertising for affordable cremation or funeral misconceptions and blatant fabrications as an example.
 The bigger community encyclopedias are policed by teams of editors, but there's always the chance that when you access the page, the information will be wrong, so you should never trust them as a source of true fact.
 In fact, if you cite a wiki encyclopedia in any sort of research paper or scientific study, it will not be accepted.